Release of Personal Guarantee: Request Letters & Forms

 For some, the pure mention of a legal document is enough to give them chills, especially when you are trying to get out of your legal obligation to a lease.
 You want to make sure that you are doing everything correctly, but what exactly is a Release from Personal Guarantee Form?

 Though the name sounds scary, the form is actually quite straight forward.
-The release of a personal guarantee form allows a guarantor (or, the person that is seeking release) to be freed from being legally bound by a loan contract.
+The release of the guarantee form allows a guarantor (or, the person that is seeking release) to be freed from being legally bound by a loan contract.
 This is a common form that generally gets signed if a cosigner is trying to be released from any obligation if a lessee cannot pay a loan or agreement.

 Who Are The Parties Involved?